gnilskotina/points_memealerts/README.md

 `

 ---
 Create a reward with message option.
-And in descrption i advise paste url `https://memealerts-url-finder.netlify.app/`, it url finder memealerts.
+And in descrption i advise paste url `https://memealerts-url-finder.netlify.app/`(site not work, memealerts banned all fetch, except their own), it url finder memealerts.

 install lib's
 ```